OpenSpace/OpenSpace-Docs/content/universe/local-universe/local-group/index.md

 {menuselection}`Universe --> Local Universe --> Local Group`

 A group of galaxies is a small number of large galaxies that are typically surrounded by a larger number of small galaxies.
 These galaxies are gravitationally bound to one another.
+In the case of the Local Group, there are roughly two substructures, each centered around large, spiral galaxies, with a few other assorted galaxies that interact more loosely with the group.

 :::{figure} local_group_outside.png